Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 ### Stances
-The model has 64% overall Accuracy, with particular success in identifying “neg” and “none” stances.
+The Llama model has 64% overall Accuracy, with particular success in identifying “neg” and “none” stances.
 The model detects nearly all anti-immigration comments (92%), although sometimes assigning that stance wrongly.
 It has some difficulty recognizing “none” stance comments (only 54% are spotted), but on the other hand almost all (88%) such predictions are correct.
 The positive stance is the most challenging for the model to detect (only 16% of comments are spotted), also with enough faulty predictions.

 If we exclude the comments where the model is uncertain, Accuracy and all metrics for all stances improve even further.
 97% of negative comments are recognized, still with occasional mispredictions.
 “None” stance comments are still a bit of a struggle, only 55% are spotted, though we have a 94% chance that if a comment is predicted to have this stance, it is true.
 The biggest challenge continues to be the “pos” stance - it is difficult to recognize it, although if the model does see it, there is 80% that it is correct.